iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 1. GETTSIM follows a law-to-code approach, but function names often become artificially long to ensure uniqueness, thereby hitting self-imposed character limits.
-For example, `arbeitsl_geld_2_nettoeink_nach_abzug_freibetrag_m` and `elterngeld_nettoeinkommen_vorjahr_m` represent similar concepts in a very different legal context.
+For example, `erziehungsgeld_eink_relev_kind_y` and `kinderzuschl_eink_relev_m_bg` represent similar concepts in a very different legal context.
 Excessive concatenation and abbreviations make these names difficult to understand and disconnect them from the legal framework.
 In most cases, such complexity is unnecessary, as the module in which a function resides already provides sufficient context—such as Arbeitslosengeld 2 and Elterngeld in the examples above.
 1. Handling functions that change over the years is not robust (examples in [Issue 449](https://github.com/iza-institute-of-labor-economics/gettsim/issues/449)
 1. Parameters files do not handle cases well when functions expect parameters in a